Knowledge Level: Intermediate

 With a bit of planning, many outings, trips and errands can easily be turned into rides.
-Arrange to meet the family at your final destination or, if it’s too far, a suitable point along the way.
+Arrange to meet the family at your final destination or, if it is too far, a suitable point along the way.

 Nail your nutrition

-If you’re doing everything you can to maximise the effectiveness of your training, you should really apply the same to your nutrition.
+If you are doing everything you can to maximise the effectiveness of your training, you should really apply the same to your nutrition.
 Optimising what you eat pre, during and post ride will significantly impact on your performance in that and subsequent workouts.
 If your training time is limited, you won’t be burning enough calories on the bike to give you free rein with eating or you might just want to shed a few pounds to improve your performance on the climbs.
 Take a look at these British Cycling recipes for some nutrition ideas.

 Something is better than nothing

-It’s incredibly easy to adopt a mindset where, if you can’t get out for two hours plus on the bike, it’s not worth doing anything.
+It is incredibly easy to adopt a mindset where, if you can’t get out for two hours plus on the bike, it is not worth doing anything.
 However, something is always better than nothing and even if you haven’t got the time for a ride or access to a bike, you could still be doing something that can improve your riding.

-Running is an excellent lunch break option, is perfect for keeping your fitness topped up if you’re away without your bike and is ideal on dark evenings or in poor weather.
-Look here for advice on how to incorporate running into your routine and for advice on other cross training options.
+Running is an excellent lunch break option, is perfect for keeping your fitness topped up if you are away without your bike and is ideal on dark evenings or in poor weather.
+Follow this advice on different cross training options and how to incorporate them into your routine.

-Even if you just have ten minutes you can work through this flexibility routine from Phil Burt, lead physiotherapist with the Great Britain Cycling Team and consultant physiotherapist to Team Sky or, if you haven’t the time for the full routine, just spend a couple of minutes on one of the exercises.
+Even if you just have ten minutes you can work through this flexibility routine from Phil Burt, lead physiotherapist with the Great Britain Cycling Team and consultant physiotherapist to Team Sky or, if you don't have the time for the full routine, just spend a couple of minutes on one of the exercises.